ibm-cloud-docs/account/ts-add-cc.md

 {: troubleshoot}

 You can't submit your credit card information to upgrade your Lite account to a billable account.
-{: shortdesc}

-The **Submit** button on the Add credit card page is disabled.
+The **Upgrade account** button is disabled.
 {: tsSymptoms}

-This problem happens when your information isn't completed correctly on the Add credit card page.
+This problem happens when your information isn't entered correctly.
 {: tsCauses}

 Complete the following steps:
 {: tsResolve}

-1. On the Add credit card page in the {{site.data.keyword.Bluemix_notm}} console, complete all the required fields.
+1. Complete all of the required fields to add your credit card and billing information in the {{site.data.keyword.Bluemix_notm}} console.

-1. Select **I have read and agree to IBM's Terms and Conditions**, then click **Submit**.
+   Ensure that you specified a business account and not a personal account type, if you are providing a VAT ID or tax identification number.
+   {: note}

+1. Click **Upgrade account**.